 - Please address volunteerism as explained in Section 3 below.

-Download the Tuition Adjustment Packet HERE and Please return it to business office.
+Download the Tuition Adjustment Packet and return it to business office.

 We hold the intention that the Tuition Adjustment relationship is primarily one of gratitude; gratitude for the donations that allow the school to serve families of different economic means; gratitude for the sacrifice that so many families make to create this opportunity for their children; and gratitude for the community that this program helps to form.
 There are 2 types of gifts that are vital to our school.
 One is financial contributions and the other is volunteer time.
 We will not be considering volunteerism for an employed single parent in the same way as a two-parent family with one or two non-employed parents.
 We ask that you articulate your commitment to volunteerism for the school in your letter.